medialab/minet/cookbook/scraping_dsl.md

 # To scrape html files recorded in a minet fetch report:
 minet scrape scraper.yml report.csv > scraped.csv

-# To scrape html file found by glob:
+# To scrape html file found by using a glob pattern:
 minet scrape scraper.yml --glob 'files/**/*.html' > scraped.csv
 ```

+If you want to learn about glob patterns, [this](https://en.wikipedia.org/wiki/Glob_(programming)) wikipedia page can teach you how to build them.
+In our example `files/**/*.html` basically means we are searching for any file having the `.html` extension in any recursive subfolder found under `files/`.

-For more information, be sure to read the relevant CLI usage documentation [here](../docs/cli.md#scrape).
+For more information about the `minet scrape` command, be sure to read the relevant documentation [here](../docs/cli.md#scrape).

 ## Scraping a single item